Shadowphax/maas-rocky8-fix/README.md

 2. Make a backup of **/usr/lib/python3/dist-packages/curtin/distro.py** in the same directory and overwrite with the updated file in the guthub repo.

 You should be able to successfully boot the machine.
-Run a diff between the two distro files to see the "rocky" Linux additions.
+Run a diff between the two distro.py files to see the "rocky" Linux additions.